podvoyskiy/privkey2012/README.md

 Change path `~/storage.001` to your storage path and run:
 ```
-docker run --rm -ti -v ~/storage.001:/usr/local/src/storage.001 privkey2012 storage.001
+docker run --rm -ti -v ~/storage.001:/usr/local/src/storage privkey2012
 ```

-Your key will be output to stdout
+Private key and certificate will be output to stdout